-Let I be an image, then an example of a pixel neighborhood feature is the set of image pixel values z(y) = I(N(y)) chosen in a consistent order.
-Another example is to calculate a collection of filter responses for each pixel, i.e. $z(x) = ((g_1 I)(x), (g_2 I)(x), \ldots, (g_j I)(x))$ where $g_i$ represents a filter for each i, and \ is the convolution operator.
+Let I be an image; then an example of a pixel neighborhood feature is the set of image pixel values z(y) = I(N(y)) chosen in a consistent order.
+Another example is to calculate a collection of filter responses for each pixel, i.e., $z(x) = ((g_1 I)(x), (g_2 I)(x), \ldots, (g_j I)(x))$ , where $g_i$ represents a filter for each i, and \ is the convolution operator.
 The proper choice of neighborhood and features are application dependent.
-Note that a neighborhood system is equivalent to an edge system in graph theory [13], but the neighborhood system used to determine pixel neighborhood features is not the same as the graph used to generate the graph Laplacian.
+Note that a neighborhood system is equivalent to an edge system in graph theory [12], but the neighborhood system used to determine pixel neighborhood features is not the same as the graph used to generate the graph Laplacian.

-A fully connected graph is generated using the pixels from two images as vetices and the weight matrix w(x, y) for edge weights.
+A fully connected graph is generated using the pixels from two images as vertices and the weight matrix w(x,y) for edge weights.
 This graph construction is very general and can be used to segment many different types of objects based on their determining features.
 For example, color and texture features are appropriate for segmenting trees and grass from other objects.
-We also note that the metric used in the weight matrix can be modified depending on the data set.
+We also note that the metric used in the weight matrix can be modified depending on the dataset.
 For example, the spectral angle may be more appropriate for segmentation of hyperspectral images.

-We demonstrate the image labeling technique using cow images from the Microsoft image database[2], and on face segmentation.
-The feature vectors used for the Microsoft image database and the face segmentation were respectively the Varma-Zisserman MR8 texture features [49] and the Weijer-Schmid Hue features [48].
-The MR8 texture feature are robust to rotation and are translational invariant.
+We demonstrate the image labeling technique on cow images from the Microsoft Research Cambridge Object Recognition Image Database [2] and on face segmentation.
+The feature vectors used for the Microsoft image database and the face segmentation were, respectively, the Varma-Zisserman MR8 texture features [49] and the van de Weijer-Schmid Hue features [48].
+The MR8 texture features are robust to rotation and are translational invariant.
 The Hue features are invariant to photometric transformations.

-On the hand labeled image, the function u(z) was initialized to one for one of the classes and negative one for the other class.
+On the hand labeled image, the function u(z) was initialized to one for one of the classes and minus one for the other class.
 The function u(z) was initialized to zero on the unlabeled image.
-The graph Laplacian is constructed using (2.8).
-The Ginzburg-Landau energy with fidelity was then minimized.
-The parameter values were as follows: $\tau = .1$ , dt = .01, $\epsilon = .1$ , c = 21, and 500 iterations.
+The graph Laplacian was constructed using (2.8).
+The GL energy with fidelity was then minimized.
+The parameter values were as follows: $\tau = 0.1$ , dt = 0.01, $\epsilon = 0.1$ , c = 21, and 500 iterations.
 The fidelity term $\Lambda$ was set to one on the initial image and to zero on the unknown image.
-The
+The Nyström extension was used to determine the spectral decomposition of the weight matrix.
+The labels of the second image were then determined by the sign of u(z) on the second image.
+Results of the segmentation for the Microsoft image database are shown in Figure 4.6.
+Note

 FIG. 4.6.
-The labels from the original upper left hand image was transferred to the upper right hand image.
-The individual results for each region is shown in the lower images.
+The labels from the original upper left-hand image were transferred to the upper right-hand image.
+The result for each region is shown in the lower images.
 Note that the algorithm is robust to mislabeled sections.
-Furthermore, the algorithm can identify regions that we do not know a label for such as the wall in the right hand images.
+Furthermore, the algorithm can identify regions for which we do not know a label such as the wall in the right-hand images.
+Original images in the top row are from the Microsoft Research Cambridge Object Recognition Image Database [2] (copyright © Microsoft Corporation).
+These images were modified to produce the images in rows 2-4 (8 April 2012).

-Nyström extension was used to determine the spectral decomposition of the weight matrix.
-The labels of the second image was then determined by the sign of u(z) on the second image.
-Results of the segmentation for the Microsoft database is shown in Figure 4.6.
-Note that the algorithm is robust to mislabeling in the initial image.
+that the algorithm is robust to mislabeling in the initial image.
 Additional examples are shown in Figure 4.7.
 This figure demonstrates that cows of another color are not labeled as a cow.
 Note that the white is predominately classified as not a black or brown cow.
 Furthermore, the algorithm can handle more complex scenes where there are no cows.
 In the cluttered airplane scene, no consolidated features are identified.